On a client’s profile, you can access the Medications tab to prescribe new medications and manage existing ones.

 Creating a new prescription

-After a default pharmacy has been added and the client’s drug allergies have been entered, you’re ready to create a new prescription for a client.
+After the client's default pharmacy has been added and allergies have been entered, you’re ready to create a new prescription for them.
 To do this:

 - Navigate to the client’s Overview page